-An anchor is a collection of filter and/or translation rules, tables, and other anchors that has been assigned a name.
+An anchor is a collection of rules, tables, and other anchors that has been assigned a name.
 When PF comes across an anchor rule in the main ruleset, it will evaluate the rules contained within the anchor point as it evaluates rules in the main ruleset.
-Processing will then continue in the main ruleset unless the packet matches a filter rule that uses the quick option or a translation rule within the anchor in which case the match will be considered final and will abort the evaluation of rules in both the anchor and the main rulesets.
+Processing will then continue in the main ruleset unless the packet matches a filter rule that uses the quick option, in which case the match will be considered final and will abort the evaluation of rules in both the anchor and the main rulesets.